ISO Certification Process Procedure of QRA Certification:

 b) comments on the non conformities and, where applicable, the correction and corrective actions taken by the client,

-c) confirmation of the information provided to QRA used in the application review,
+c) confirmation of the information provided to QRA Certification used in the application review,

 d) a recommendation whether or not to grant certification, together with any conditions or observations.
-QRA shall make the certification decision on the basis of an evaluation of the audit findings and conclusions and any other relevant information (e.g. public information, comments on the audit report from the client).
+QRA shall make the certification decision based on an evaluation of the audit findings and conclusions and any other relevant information (e.g. public information, comments on the audit report from the client).